 👉 FREE BONUSES: Yup!
 That’s right…a total of 5 bonuses to be exact (available with each tutorial)

-👉 Bragging rights – By purchasing this tutorial, you are supporting a woman-owned business and you are helping me to keep this blog going ❤️ I am a female artist based in Canada and I’m a one-woman show ☺️
+👉 Bragging rights – By purchasing this tutorial, you are supporting a hand-crafted business and you are helping me to keep this blog going ❤️

 Want to Support me?

-If you enjoyed my content, please consider leaving me a tip in my tip jar :).
+If you enjoyed my content, please consider support me on Patreon :).
 This helps me to create more amazing free content to share with you 🙂

 If you’d like to see my work and follow my wire journey, you can find me here: